-Analysis of the PWCPO confirmed its potential to be used for the production of multigrade lubricating oil.
-Mixing the PWCPO with mineral based oil (SN 500), and additives, gave biolubricant with improved quality parameters that are comparable to that of ecofriendly lubricating oil (Mobil 1 5W-30) and are within standard for engine oils.
-FTIR analyses of the produced biolubricant confirmed the presence of ester functional group: esters are good starting materials for the formulation of lubricating oil because of their good lubricity, while GC-MS revealed both the presence of saturated and unsaturated fatty acids in the oil.
-The biolubricant produced from watse PWCPO is renewable, biodegradable and is ecofriendly.
+Analyses of the PWCPO confirmed its potential to be used for the production of multigrade lubricating oil.
+Mixing the PWCPO with mineralbased oil (SN 500) and additives, gave biolubricant with improved quality parameters that are comparable to those of ecofriendly lubricating oil (Mobil 1 5W-30) and are within standards for engine oils.
+FTIR analyses of the produced biolubricant confirmed the presence of the ester functional group: esthers are good starting materials for the formulation of lubricating oil because of their good lubricity.
+GC-MS revealed the presence of both saturated and unsaturated fatty acids in the oil.
+The biolubricant produced from waste PWCPO is renewable, biodegradable and ecofriendly.